Janithabhayarathna/Movie_Theater/README.md

 # Movie_Theater
-A simple Flask REST api with CRUD operations.
+A simple Flask REST api with CRUD operations using SQLAlchemy and Marshmellow.